panchalrajan/Launchpad/README.md

 3. Build and run (⌘+R)
 4. Grant necessary permissions when prompted

-🚀 **Recently Optimized**: The codebase has been thoroughly optimized with improved architecture, centralized constants, reusable components, and enhanced performance for a smoother development experience.
+**Optimized**: The codebase has been thoroughly optimized with improved architecture, centralized constants, reusable components, and enhanced performance for a smoother development experience.

 ## 📜 AppleScript to Toggle LaunchPad